-Srinagar, Jun 13: Ahead of Eid-ul- Fitr, Markets on Wednesday witnessed a heavy rush of shoppers with people laying their hands on everything that came in their way.
+Srinagar, Aug 30: As Eid-ul- Azha is round the corner Markets on Wednesday witnessed a heavy rush of shoppers with people laying their hands on everything that came in their way.

 Shoppers complained of increase in prices of essential commodities.
-However the Minster of Food, Civil Supplies & Consumer Affairs Minister, claimed that checking squads conducted market inspections to curb inflating rates of commodities.
+However the Minster of Consumer Affairs and Public Distribution Department, (CAPD) claimed that checking squads conducted market inspections to curb inflating rates of commodities.

-Many shoppers, who spoke to KNS¸complained that price of vegetables, fruits, and other items have been ‘arbitrarily increased’ manifold by traders in view of Eid.“The Food, Civil Supplies & Consumer Affairs department is doing nothing to curb this problem.
+Many shoppers, who spoke to KNS, complained that price of vegetables, fruits, and other items have been ‘arbitrarily increased’ manifold by traders in view of Eid.“The CAPD Department is doing nothing to curb this problem.
 The claims of having constituted market checking squads seem to have fallen flat because the traders have increased prices of commodities arbitrarily,” said Shabir Ahmad, a customer at Lal Chowk.

 The rush of people triggered frequent traffic jams at various places especially across the Dalgate-Batmaloo stretch where most of the people happily emptied their pockets to buy their favorite items.
 Imparting a colorful touch to the shopping frenzy, children accompanied by their parents were seen engrossed in choosing their favorite toys, colorful dresses and footwear.